szumadame/szumadame/README.md

 - 👋 Hi, I’m @szumadame
 - 👀 I’m interested in football
-- 🌱 I’m currently AI
+- 🌱 I’m currently learning AI
 - 📫 How to reach me szumada.a@gmail.com